Jinnial/Interns_API_Docs/source/includes/_students.md

 }
 ```

 At various points in your implementation you may want to check to see if a student has registered.
 Thankfully, you can easily check and see if they have finished the registration process.
 If the user exists in the system, the user's data will be returned.
-Should the account not exist,

 ### Parameters